KeatingLab/PottsMPNN/README.md

 ### Level 3: Command Line Interface (Advanced)

 For batch processing or integration into pipelines, run the Python scripts directly using a YAML configuration file.
+Note that the configuration files by default set `dev` to `cuda`.
+If your system does not have a PyTorch installation with CUDA, you must set `dev` to `cpu`.

 **Generating Sequences:**